-It's hard to believe it has been ten years since we posed for this photo with Emilie.
+It's hard to believe it has been twelve years since we posed for this photo with Emilie.
 Much has changed as we have gotten older and hopefully wiser.
 Graying hair, wrinkled brows, squint lines, all remind us that time is a precious commodity.
 We have spent nearly forty years doing what we love, farming and raising Hereford cattle as a family.

-The Millers produce registered seedstock for the industry.
+The Millers produce registered Hereford seedstock for the industry.
 They sell feeder cattle to repeat buyers.
 They also have loyal freezer beef customers who purchase quarters, sides, and whole steers on a regular basis.

 It is only fitting that the sign marking the entrance to Deitschland Farm was made in 1987 by Sheila's father, a commercial Hereford breeder and World War II veteran who survived the battle of Iwo Jima.
 Vernon instilled in his daughter and son-in-law the desire to farm and raise cattle.
 The boards used to make the sign are from the original barn on the 63-acre farm that Mike and Sheila purchased in 1980.
 A neighboring farm was purchased in 1997 and additional acreage in 2014.
 Along with cattle, abundant wildlife share the 165 acres of pastureland, hayfields, woodland and conservation habitat where the Millers live.
 They appreciate the opportunity to rent Sheila's family farm.
 Weanling calves or late-calving older cows spend summers at Hershey and are cared for by Sheila's mother until they come home to calve.